Erebos protocol specification

 As the focus of the protocol is decentralization, there is no central authority that would certify some kind of identity of users.
 Instead, design similar to PGP with web of trust is used, just with more focus on ease of use and with updates of identity information and keys being part of normal communication, not requiring explicit actions or key servers.

-Note that the only required field is the identity key (key-id
+Signed IdentityData means a Signature object whose SDATA member points to an IdentityData object.
+Note that the only required field is the identity key (key-id).

 Validation